 For this installation, in combination with an appropriated and altered film poster and reprint of a postcard from 1860 showing Charlotte and Maximilian of Mexico, this installation presents an excerpt from the Mexican film “El signo de la muerte” (Chano Urueta, 1939) .
 The excerpt shows a parody of the historical figures Maximilian I of the House Habsburg-Lorraine and Charlotte of Belgium, the Emperor and Empress of Mexico (1864-67), whose parts are acted by the comedians Mario Moreno – Cantinflas – and Manuel Medel.
 For the installation this excerpt was dubbed into Spanish, German and English and altered with a different ending.

 According to historical writings, Maximilian took at face value the statements of the French emperor Napoleon III: In Mexico, the peoples did not want anything else than a Habsburg as emperor.
 Maximilian allegedly did not know that Benito Juárez had already been proclaimed as president.
 Was it his will to govern, naivety, nescience or just ignorance to assume the imperial crown?
-Although we are not able to follow up these questions, Cantinflas and Medel present in their parody a couple that is solely indulged in themselves without any concerns whatsoever.
+Cantinflas and Medel present in their parody a couple that is solely indulged in themselves with no concerns whatsoever.
 With the help of costumes, the historical carriage at the Chapultepec Castle in Mexico City Cantinflas and Medel make fun of them through drag performance and the comic use of language.